ray-project/ray/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 ### Launching LoRA fine-tuning

-You can utilize [LoRA](https://arxiv.org/abs/2106.09685) to achieve similar fine-tuning results as vanilla fine-tuning, but unlocking smaller instance types and more effecient model serving.
+You can utilize [LoRA](https://arxiv.org/abs/2106.09685) to achieve more resource efficient fine-tuning results than full-parameter fine-tuning, but unlocking smaller instance types and more effecient model serving.
 To launch a LoRA fine-tuning, you can use the following command or similar commands for other model sizes:

 ```